 That means that since my first period, I had used about 3072 tampons.
 That is a little crazy if you ask me.
 Considering you can use each cup for up to 5 years; so that’s about 1000 tampons.
 Considering this, it was an easy switch for me.
 Physically, it was a little bit more work, but by the second cycle, once I had mastered “the folding” it wasn’t cumbersome at all.

 Using a menstrual cup has given me much more freedom during my period.
 I feel empowered and safer knowing I am not exposing myself to harmful chemicals.
 It is also convenient, saves me time and money and is easy to keep, use and clean.

-With climate change being one of the biggest trending topics of 2019, we should all be aware that making an impact for good starts with each one of us choosing to “be the change”.
+With climate change being one of the biggest trending topics globally, we should all be aware that making an impact for good starts with each one of us choosing to “be the change”.

 While you may not be able to solve climate change on your own, we each can make a difference by making choices that prioritise the health of our planet.

 The 6 R’s of sustainability, which go beyond the catchy “Reduce, Reuse, Recycle are: